Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 Flexible Plant Nursery Pots | Flexible pots with spacious depth for root growth Ample amount of drainage holes at the bottom Dimensions: 6.7"×5.1"×6.9" |

-Use a well-draining, sandy, loamy, organically rich, and water-retaining soil low in pH (between 5.5 and 7).
+Use a well-draining, sandy, loamy, fluffy, organically rich, and water-retaining soil with low pH (5.5-7).

 The soil must also be fluffy so the roots can willingly grow without hindrance.

-Grab 1 part compost (cow dung), 2 parts normal garden soil, 3 parts sand, and 3 parts filler (decayed veggies, coffee grounds, or coconut fiber) and blend them in a container.
+Mix 1 part compost (cow dung), 2 parts normal garden soil, 3 parts sand, and 3 parts filler (decaying vegetables, coffee grounds, or coconut fiber).

 Add water to mix it thoroughly so that the mixture stays evenly moist, and common household compost is also a good choice.